STS Chapter 1: Introduction to Science and Technology and Society

 With new technologies come risks.
 STS helps us think about what’s right and safe when using new tools or ideas.
 Risks and ethics addresses the ethical implications and potential risks associated with scientific advancements and technological applications.

-- Example: The use of pesticides in farming raises questions about food safety and environmental health.
+- Agriculture Example: The use of pesticides in farming raises questions about food safety and environmental health.
 What’s the best way to balance productivity and safety?

 6. Making Science Understandable (Public Understanding of Science)